 He said his favorite UVA Law class was one on voter participation, taught by former faculty member Pamela S. Karlan (now at Stanford), whom he admired for her practical experience and hands-on approach.
 He added that another Law School employee, Elizabeth Lowe, a former dean of student affairs, aided him and other student during difficult times, and remains a dear friend.

 Outside of class, Reeves put his budding ability to think like a lawyer into practice.
 He and fellow classmate/best friend, Glenn Walters ’89, mounted a challenge via the University Judiciary Committee against an undergraduate fraternity that used racist language to promote a fraternity party.
-They brought charges against the fraternity on behalf of a group of female freshmen who felt who felt threatened by the offensive flyers.
+They brought charges against the fraternity on behalf of a group of female freshmen who felt threatened by the offensive flyers.

 An important takeaway from his time in law school, he said, was “that justice is never done.”